Karen Bass: January 2025 wildfires

 At the start of the January 2025 Southern California wildfires, Bass was attending the inauguration of John Mahama as president in Ghana, despite promising not to travel abroad during her term as mayor.
 She returned to Los Angeles by United States military transport.
 Prior to Bass's departure for Ghana, the National Weather Service issued warnings of "extreme fire weather conditions" and an impending windstorm.
 When the Palisades Fire first began to erupt, Bass was attending a cocktail party at an embassy, where she posed for photos.
 Bass's trip led to substantial criticism from across the political spectrum as a sign that she underestimated the risk of wildfires.
 Caruso, whose daughter lost her home to the Palisades Fire, made repeated television appearances condemning the lack of fire preparation by the city and stating that Pacific Palisades fire hydrants did not have enough water.

 Los Angeles Times owner Patrick Soon-Shiong and Los Angeles Fire Department Chief Kristin Crowley criticized Bass for cutting $17.6 million from the annual budget to the fire department.
 Soon-Shiong noted that severe fire hazard conditions had been known well in advance and that fire hydrants in Pacific Palisades lacked pressure.
 Crowley warned in December 2024 that the $17.6 million budget reduction approved by Bass had reduced the department's emergency response capabilities against events like wildfires, highlighting a reduction from the department's overtime budget.
 The $17.6 million budget cut came after Bass had initially proposed a $23 million cut from the fire department's budget.
 After the cuts made in the annual budget from June 2024, $53 million was later approved by the city for pay raises for firefighters and another $58 million was approved for new firetrucks and equipment in November.
 After initially declining to respond to criticism, Bass stated on January 9 that "there were no reductions that were made that would have impacted the situation" before refusing to answer further questions about the topic.

 On February 21, 2025, Bass fired Crowley as Fire Chief, claiming that Crowley had left the department unprepared in advance of the outbreak of the Palisades Fire.
 She claimed that she was only in Ghana because Crowley failed to warn her about the fire danger, something Crowley has pushed back on.
 The decision to fire Crowley was criticized by many, including Caruso, who alongside various media outlets linked the firing to Crowley speaking out about fire department budget cuts.

+2026 election

+On July 1, 2024, Bass announced that she would run for a second term in 2026.
+Bass drew numerous challengers to her reelection, most notably Republican Spencer Pratt, a former reality television personality whose home was destroyed in the 2025 Palisades fire, and Councilmember Nithya Raman, a fellow Democrat.

+In the June 2, 2026 primary, Bass came in first place with 34.27% of the vote.
+As she did not receive a majority of the vote, Bass will face Raman, the runner-up, in the November 3, 2026 election.